-In FY 1987, funds committed totaled \$40,000,000 for various facilities and exhibition projects.
-These funds came from Construction, Repair and Restoration, Salaries and Expense appropriations, and Trust funds.
-The major construction, repair and restoration projects funded in FY 1987 and FY 1988 include:
+Annually, funds committed total over \$40,000,000 for various facilities and exhibition projects.
+These funds come from Construction, Repair and Restoration, Salaries and Expense appropriations, and Trust funds.
+Recent major construction, repair and restoration projects include:

-- -- Air and Space Museum Terrace Restaurant; - -- Quadrangle link to the Freer Gallery of Art; - -- Additions and alterations to the Freer Gallery of Art; - -- Arts and Industries building exterior renovation; - -- Tupper Laboratory and Conference Center at Tropical Research Institute; - -- Major Construction at Barro Colorado Island in Panama; - -- Mathias Laboratory and Greenhouse at Environmental Research Center; - -- Museum of American History exterior repairs and roof replacement; - -- PCB transformer replacement at all existing locations; - -- Asbestos removal from various facilities; and - -- Repairs, including fire protection, disabled access, health and safety improvements for various buildings and museums.
+- -- Air and Space Museum Terrace Restaurant; - -- Quadrangle link to the Freer Gallery of Art; - -- Additions and alterations to the Freer Gallery of Art; - -- Arts and Industries building exterior renovation; - -- Tupper Laboratory and Conference Center at Tropical Research Institute; - -- Major Construction at Barro Colorado Island in Panama; - -- Mathias Laboratory at the Environmental Research Center; - -- Museum of American History exterior and interior repairs and roof replacement; - -- PCB transformer replacement at all existing locations; - -- Asbestos removal from various facilities; and - -- Repairs, including fire protection, disabled access, health and safety improvements for various buildings and museums.

 In addition to current activity, ODC planners and design professionals prepared detailed and preliminary facility requirements data and planned projects for future years.
-The estimated construction cost for these projects is \$575,000,000.
 The detailed plans include the Whipple Observatory Base Camp construction and the Tropical Research Institute facility development.
-Preliminary plans include the possible expansion of the Hirshhorn Museum and construction at the Silver Hill collections storage facility.
+Preliminary construction plans include: the Silver Hill collections storage facility, Natural History Museum master plan, Museum of the American Indian planning study, and the Air and Space Museum extension site evaluation study.